Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Evaluation

-\parabf{Padding overhead.} The side-effect introduced by \name is that we need extra padding in model weights.
-Therefore, we further evaluate the padding overhead.
-We record the memory occupied for model weights in different LLMs, and the results are shown in Figure~\ref{fig:Model_memory_evaluation}.
+\parabf{Padding overhead.} We evaluate the extra memory cost and the effect on GEMM computation speed of the extra padding technique in \name-i1 We record the memory occupied for model weights in different LLMs, and the results are shown in Figure~\ref{fig:Model_memory_evaluation}.
 In various LLMs, the memory overhead ranges from 0\% to 14\%.
 Furthermore, we record the corresponding computation time of FFN, before and after padding, for different models.
-The extra computation cost is negligible (<0.1\%), validating the effectiveness of our computation-friendly padding.
+The extra computation cost is negligible (<0.1\%), validating the effectiveness of the computation-friendly padding in \name-i2.